-Automated phenotyping technology has the potential to enable continuous and precise measurement of dynamic phenotypes that are key to today's plant research [1, 2].
-Quantitative phenotypic traits collected through crop development are not only important evidence for plant scientists to understand the dynamics between plant performance, genotypes, and environmental factors (i.e., genotype-environment interaction [GxE]), they are critical for agronomists and farmers to closely monitor crops in fluctuating agricultural conditions [3-5].
-High-quality phenotyping and climate datasets lay the foundation for meaningful phenotypic analysis, which is likely to produce an accurate delineation of the genotype-to-phenotype pathway for the assessment of yield potential and environmental adaptation [6, 7].
-Presently, although many automated phenotyping platforms are capable of generating large plant-environment data [8], it is still technically challenging to collect, calibrate, annotate, and aggregate these datasets effectively, especially for experiments carried out in multiple locations and at different scales [9, 10].
+Automated phenotyping technology has the potential to enable continuous and precise measurement of dynamic phenotypes that are key to today's plant research [1,2].
+Quantitative phenotypic traits collected through crop development are not only important evidence for plant scientists to understand the dynamics between plant performance, genotypes, and environmental factors (i.e. genotypeenvironment interaction, GxE), but critical for agronomists and farmers to closely monitor crops in fluctuating agricultural conditions [3-5].
+High quality phenotyping and climate datasets lay the foundation for meaningful phenotypic analysis, which is likely to produce an accurate delineation of the genotype-to-phenotype pathway for the assessment of yield potential and environmental adaptation [6,7].
+Presently, although many automated phenotyping platforms are capable of generating large plant-environment data [8], it is still technically challenging to collect, calibrate, annotate, and aggregate these datasets effectively, especially for experiments carried out in multiple locations, at different scales [9,10].

-lWith the rise of Internet of Things (IoT) technologies and their applications in plant phenotyping [11], a number of commercial data and experiment management solutions have been developed on the basis of customized hardware and proprietary software.
-For example, LemnaTec's Field Scanalyzer platform [12] employs a simple hypertext transfer protocol (HTTP) server with an SQLite database to facilitate crop monitoring and deep phenotyping using LemnaControl and LemnaBase systems [13, 14].
-Integrated Analysis Platform (LemnaTec) [15] together with LemnaGrid analysis software form an automated data processing platform that combines raw image collection, metadata association, and phenotypic analysis for indoor plant phenotyping.
-Phenospex's FieldScan system uses an infield WiFi network to connect PlantEye three-dimensional laser scanners, climate sensors, and a gantry system with a PostgreSQL database to realize the scanner-to-plant phenotyping [16].
-Furthermore, the PlantScreen system (Photon Systems Instruments) manages fluorescence images through computer vision techniques via dedicated networks and databases [17].
-However, the above-mentioned commercial systems require ongoing licensing maintenance and additional costs for developing new functions.
+With the rise of Internet of Things (IoT) technologies and their applications in plant phenotyping [11], a number of commercial data and experiment management solutions have been developed on the base of customised hardware and proprietary software.
+For example, LemnaTec's Field Scanalyzer platform (www.lemnatec.com) employs a simple HTTP server with an SQLite database to facilitate crop monitoring and deep phenotyping using LemnaControl and LemnaBase systems [12,13].
+Integrated Analysis Platform (LemnaTec) [14] together with LemnaGrid analysis software form an automated data processing platform that combines raw image collection, metadata association, and phenotypic analysis for indoor plant phenotyping.
+Phenospex's FieldScan system uses infield Wi-Fi network to connect PlantEyeTM 3D laser scanners, climate sensors, and a gantry system with a PostgreSQL database to realise the scanner-to-plant phenotyping [15].
+Furthermore, the PlantScreenTM system (Photon Systems Instruments) manages fluorescence images through computer vision techniques via dedicated networks and databases [16].
+However, the above commercial systems require ongoing licensing maintenance and additional costs for developing new functions.
 It is therefore challenging for a broader plant research community to adopt and extend them easily in order to meet the growing needs of today's plant research [10].